Perform an in-place upgrade - Amazon Elastic Compute Cloud

 6. Create a new volume from a Windows Server installation media snapshot.

 1. In the left navigation pane, under Elastic Block Store, choose Snapshots.
-In the search bar filter, choose Public Snapshots.

-8. Choose Actions, Attach Volume.
+8. Choose Actions, Attach volume.

 10. Make the new volume available for use by following the steps at Make an Amazon EBS volume available for use on Windows.